txpipe/pallas/pallas-applying/tests/README.md

 ## Explanations
 ### Byron
-*pallas-applying/tests/byron.rs* contains multiple unit tests for validation on the Byron era.
+*pallas-applying/tests/byron.rs* contains multiple unit tests for validation in the Byron era.

 The first one, **suceessful_mainnet_tx**, is a positive unit test.
 It takes the CBOR of a mainnet transaction.
 Namely, the one whose hash is `a06e5a0150e09f8983be2deafab9e04afc60d92e7110999eb672c903343f1e26`, which can be viewed on Cardano Explorer [here](https://cexplorer.io/tx/a06e5a0150e09f8983be2deafab9e04afc60d92e7110999eb672c903343f1e26).
 Such a transaction has a single input which is added to the UTxO, prior to validation, by associating it to a transaction output sitting at its real (mainnet) address.
 This information was taken from Cardano Explorer as well, following the address link of the only input to the transaction, and taking its raw address CBOR content.